 Myth #1: The stock market is a game, and you need to pick “winners” to see results

-When people learn I’m a financial adviser, they often ask me which shares they should buy.
+When people learn I’m a financial adviser, they usually ask me which stocks they should buy.
 And they’re surprised when I reply, “All of them!”
-They may not realise it, but my three-word response is a short version of Vanguard’s time-tested investment principles: Use diversification to balance your risk.
+They may not realise it, but my three-word response is a short version of Vanguard’s time-tested investment principles: Use diversification to balance out your risk.

 Myth #2: You need to get in at the right time because the stock market is volatile